-Applications for Rapid Access should be made using the EM Rapid Access template.
+Applications for Rapid Access should be made in the UAS.

 Please note that the standard allocation period for Rapid Access is 2 days and we award one proposal per project.
 An individual PI will be awarded at most 3 Rapid sessions per 6 month allocation period.